Will isotretinoin cure me?

 What are possible side effects?

 A number of possible side effects can occur while taking this medicine.
-It is essential that a woman not take this medicine while pregnant and not become pregnant while taking this medicine.
+It is essential that a woman who is taking this medicine is not pregnant and will become pregnant.
 Isotretinoin can cause:

 Depression: A connection between taking isotretinoin and developing symptoms of depression/anxiety has been suggested.
 Dermatologists take reports of depression seriously.
 Results from some studies, however, show that sometimes patients treated with isotretinoin have fewer symptoms of depression and anxiety.
 These patients also have improved quality of life.